by Natalie Vincent Tue 17 April 2018, 11:06 am

 Waltham Forest Council has appointed development expert Stewart Murray as its strategic director of economic growth, to lead on property, asset management and regeneration planning from 1 May 2018.

 Murray is currently head of the development group at real estate consultant GL Hearn – where he leads a team of 150 people providing consultancy services to local authorities, government and key private-sector investors and developer clients.
-He has worked in the sector for 30 years across four London boroughs and the City of London.
+He has worked in the sector for 30 years across four London boroughs and Greater London Authority.

 Martin Esom, chief executive of Waltham Forest Council, welcomed the appointment: "We are delighted to be welcoming Stewart [Murray] to the executive board in his new role as strategic director of economic growth.